rkaiser0324/CakePress/README.md

 This project contains sample CakePHP 2.5.2 and WordPress 3.9.1 codebases, as a demonstration.
 But all the magic is contained in the following files:

 * `WordPress/wp-content/plugins/CakePress/*` - plugin files
-* `WordPress/.htaccess` - add a rewrite rule to handle app-specific URLs
 * `cakephp/app/webroot/index.php` - conditionally setting variables to support executing the CakePHP app from the plugin
 * `cakephp/app/Controller/AppController.php` - (Optional) handle authentication and caching integration between WordPress and CakePHP

 ## Configuration

 * The repo contains both WordPress and CakePHP codebases in the proper locations.
-The CakePHP directory should be named "cakephp" and be a sibling to the WordPress one, i.e., if WordPress is at `/path/to/www/Wordpress` then CakePHP is at `/path/to/www/cakephp`.
+The CakePHP directory should be named `cakephp` and be a sibling to the WordPress one, i.e., if WordPress is at `/path/to/www/Wordpress` then CakePHP is at `/path/to/www/cakephp`.

-After you've done the following, bounced your web servers, and set up Wordpress (if needed) at `http://wordpressserver/`, log into the WordPress dashboard and enable permalinks (anything other than the default should work).
+After you've done the following, bounced your web servers, and set up Wordpress (if needed) at `http://wordpressserver/`,
+1. Log into the WordPress dashboard and enable permalinks (anything other than the default should work).
+2. Create a page at `/cakepress` with the contents of the shortcode `[cakepress]`.

+The following filters are available to your theme:
+* cakepress_url_regex - required
+* cakepress_check_acl - default true
+* cakepress_clean_output - default true
+* cakepress_execute_shortcodes - default trye
+* cakepress_filter_contents_array

 ### Apache with mod_php